PEDIATRIC SLEEP APNEA

 • Poor muscle tone due to conditions such as Down syndrome or cerebral palsy

-The American Sleep Apnea Association estimates that 1% to 4% of children and adolescents may have Sleep Apnea.
-Sleep Apnea in kids can also contribute to hyperactivity and attention issues, and leads to more serious medical complications.
-Symptoms of Sleep Apnea in children can be caused by many different risk factors.
-Read on to learn how Sleep Apnea could possibly be impacting your child and learn how the Professionals at El Paso Sleep Center can help with the management of obstructive sleep in children.
+The American Sleep Apnea Association estimates that 1% to 4% of children and adolescents have sleep apnea, which can lead to hyperactivity, attention issues, and serious medical complications.
+Symptoms can arise from various risk factors.
+Learn how sleep apnea may affect your child and how El Paso Sleep Center can help.

 Diagnosis